haasn/libplacebo/README.md

   supported by the GPU.
 (Note: Eventually, this function will also support on-CPU conversions to a different format where necessary, but for now, it will just fail)
+- `utils/libav.h`: A set of high-level helpers for interoperation between libplacebo and FFmpeg's libav* abstractions.
+This is implemented as a single header library, to avoid libplacebo depending on libavutil directly.

 This is the "primary" interface to libplacebo, and the one most users will be interested in.
 It takes care of internal details such as degrading to simpler